Climate Action Plan

 When it comes to tackling climate change, all voices need to be part of the conversation.

 Extensive community engagement has taken place throughout this project to better understand resident priorities and the public’s vision for success.
 The first round of engagement took place between April and June 2024 in collaboration with numerous community organizations to invite more voices into the conversation.
+This included in-person events and an online survey through which participants had the opportunity to provide input and feedback to inform the vision and actions included in Charlottetown's Climate Action Plan.
 A summary of this engagement can be found in the Phase 2 What We Heard Report.

 • CLOSED: This survey has concluded.